sstark/pydrink/README.md

   - want to share settings and scripts between different locations
   - want to use a central git repository as a distribution base
   - like command line interfaces
-  - who are not using one of the thousand similar programs already and, for some reason, found pydrink and are convinced by a concept that the author has been using daily for 16 years on ever changing systems (mostly Linux, but also Mac and Windows), when it was just a simple zsh script
+  - are not using one of the thousand similar programs already and, for some reason, found pydrink and are convinced by a concept that the author has been using daily for 16 years on ever changing systems (mostly Linux, but also Mac and Windows), when it was just a simple zsh script
   - are not afraid of symlinks